drufball/yosai/_drafts/attachment-issues.md

 At the back of the cave, roots have been formed into what can only be described as a trophy case.
 Gems sit atop gnarled pillars of wood, the bark slowly growing around them.
 Swords and shields swing from vines.
 Clockwork mechanisms ranging from hand-sized to larger than a cart sit in organic wooden cages.

-Aratani has been waging war against civilization and the 5 Races' desire to create for almost 10 years.
+Aratani has been waging war against civilization and the five Races' desire to create for almost ten years.
 And we just found the stash of things even _she_ thought were too impressive to destroy.

 I squirm my way between the rough-barked bars of one of the larger cages.
 Inside is a metal wheel three feet wide and taller than myself.
 On both of its circular faces, gems have been set into the metal near the edges.